 But Taloden asal did not simply devour their flesh and bones, as she might some ordinary prey.
 She obliterated their existence for all time.
 As she swallowed them, she deliberately extiguished the fragile flame of vitality that flickers in and animates every human being and, equally, all life-forms on Earth Seven, as it has done since the primordial times of creation, when all creation possessed the power of speech.
 By so righteously snuffing out the precious ruwai, or souls, of the young Chewong, she ensured that they would not glow on in realms beyond Earth Seven after death—as they would have in the absence of so grave an offense against nature.

-- In Dungeons & Dragons, a demilich can perform one of these — if it's not killed before it finishes sucking out your soul, you are Deader Than Dead.
+- A demilich can perform one of these — if it's not killed before it finishes digesting your soul, you are Deader Than Dead.
 Perhaps the most dreaded of them all is Acererak from the Tomb of Horrors.

 - Rolemaster campaign setting Shadow World.
 The Soulslayers of Murlis can drain and eat their victims' souls by holding onto them.

-- The act of Diablerie in Vampire The Masquerade and Vampire The Requiem involves devouring the blood and soul of another vampire.
+- The act of Diablerie in Vampire: The Masquerade and Vampire: The Requiem involves devouring the blood and soul of another vampire.
+Eating the soul requires Willpower checks; if you drink the blood but don't manage to eat the soul, the victim is merely dead and you're not more powerful than before; if you succeed in completing the process the victim is Deader Than Dead.
 It is rightly feared among vampires, which is why one of the Traditions in Requiem expressly forbids it, though unlike Masquerade, there's nothing that says you can't just kill another vampire without diablerizing him.

 - Several types of Oni as well as powerful Lost Samurai from Legend of the Five Rings have the ability to consume the souls of those that they've killed.